txt/plm19/doc/week4.md

   or unreacahble states.
 - Don't try to specify large systems, just with state machines.
-  Better to divide the world up into classes, then use state machines to spec the internal logic of some classes. small areas.
+  Better to divide the world up into classes, then use state machines to spec the internal discrete logic of some classes. small areas.
 - Has some advantages over production rules (instead of spending 60% to 80% of the time in "match", then we only